-The theatre has been refurbished in 2014 to include new steps, pathways and handrails.
+The theatre was refurbished in 2014 to include new steps, pathways and handrails.
 There is now improved, yet limited disabled access.
-The Theatre is available to book for cultural entertainment.
+The Theatre is available to book for cultural entertainment and hosts live outdoor theatre performances on selected dates every summer.

 Please refer to the Roman Theatre’s Website